- Benchmarks distribute victories: generation (Grok 3 Beta, o3-mini), edition ( Gemini: 2.5 Pro) and real bugs (Claude 3.7).

 IDEs with integrated AI: Cursor and company

-Within the environments that natively integrate AI, Cursor It has gained significant traction.
-Based on VS Code, it inherits extensions and settings, and integrates chat into the editor. contextual suggestions and refactorings with advanced models.
-In a survey with more than 28.000 votes against alternatives such as Windsurf, Replit, v0, Lovable or Bolt, more than 70% recommended Cursor.
+Among environments that natively integrate AI, Cursor has gained significant traction.
+Based on VS Code, it inherits extensions and configuration, and integrates editor chat, contextual suggestions, and refactoring with advanced models.
+In a survey with over 28.000 votes against alternatives like Windsurf, Replit, v0, Lovable, and Bolt, more than 70% recommended Cursor.

-A key advantage is being able to choose the model to use.
-Some point out that the combination Cursor + Claude 3.7 Sonnet It works especially well for programming with AI, blending project context and strong reasoning in editing and issue resolution.
+A key advantage is the ability to choose the model to use.
+Some point out that the Cursor + Claude 3.7 Sonnet combination works particularly well for programming with AI, blending project context with strong reasoning in editing and issue resolution.

 Furthermore, the "you have the final say" approach keeps control in the developer's hands.
-AI proposes, streamlines, and automates, but the final decision on changes rests with the user. preserving quality and style.
+AI suggests, streamlines, and automates, but the final decision on changes rests with the user, preserving quality and style.

-Other options from the same "club" (Windsurf, v0, Lovable, Bolt) are evolving and, although the focus changes between them, they share the idea of an IDE with AI as a co-pilot. within the workflowwithout jumping to external chats.
+Other options from the same "club" (Windsurf, v0, Lovable, Bolt) are evolving and, although the focus changes among them, they share the idea of an IDE with AI as a co-pilot within the workflow , without jumping to external chats.

 Other useful AIs for code: from the cloud to security